Stone

 What gets returned

 For Quick Log, a structured workout the deterministic parser couldn't produce on its own.
 For Recommendations, a session title, training load, duration, and rationale bullets.
-For Memories, candidates with evidence pointing back at specific workouts in your history.
+For Ask Stone, a grounded plain-language answer, optionally with links back to specific workouts in your history.
+For Memories, candidates with evidence pointing back at specific workouts.

 Every response runs through Stone's server-side safety validator before it reaches your device.
-The validator scrubs:
+The validator filters:

 When your input mentions pain or injury, the safety validator forces a more conservative training-load suggestion and inserts a safety note pointing you at a qualified clinician.
 Stone never tries to diagnose.